-Enquiring Minds Montessori Casa’s policy on behaviour management supports the philosophy of Enquiring Minds Montessori Casa wherein the safety, emotional and physical well-being of the child are the primary goals.
+Enquiring Minds Montessori’s policy on behaviour management supports the philosophy of Enquiring Minds Montessori wherein the safety, emotional and physical well-being of the child are the primary goals.
 The school’s policy is congruent to the Child Care Early Years Act requirements (CCEYA).

 Acceptable Disciplinary Practices

-Enquiring Mind’s Montessori Casa staff will be required to follow the acceptable disciplinary practices as follows:
+Enquiring Mind’s Montessori staff will be required to follow the acceptable disciplinary practices as follows:

 - All staff will be expected to treat children with respect and utilize positive teaching methods that aim at maintaining the child’s self esteem at all times.

 - Teachers are expected to speak to children using a calm tone of voice at all times.